-Overnight camp with Commuter & Day camp options
+Overnight Camp with Commuter and Full Day options

 - Small instructional groups to ensure individual attention